On Russian Roulette Estimates for Bayesian Inference with Doubly-Intractable Likelihoods: Experimental Evaluation

 Ising models are examples of doubly-intractable distributions over which it is challenging to perform inference.
-They form a prototype for priors for image segmentation and autologistic models e.g. \citep{hughes2011autologistic, gu2001maximum, moller2006efficient}.
-Current exact methods such as the Exchange algorithm \citep{murray2006mcmc} require access to a perfect sampler \citep{propp1996exact} which, while feasible for small grids, cannot be scaled up.
-A practical alternative is employed in \citep{caimo2011bayesian}, where an auxiliary MCMC run is used to approximately simulate from the model.
+They form a prototype for priors for \mbox{image} segmentation and autologistic models, for example, \citet{hughes2011autologistic}, \citet{gu2001maximum}, \citet{moller2006efficient}.
+Current exact methods such as the Exchange algorithm \citep {murray2006mcmc} require access to a perfect sampler \citep {propp1996exact}, which, while feasible for small grids, cannot be scaled up.
+A practical alternative is employed in \citet {caimo2011bayesian}, where an auxiliary MCMC run is used to approximately simulate from the model.
 This is inexact and introduces bias, but it is hoped that the bias has little practical impact.
 We compare this approximate scheme with our exact methodology in this section.
-To apply the Pseudo-marginal methodology, all that is required is the ability to produce an unbiased estimate of the normalising constant, which can be obtained using Annealed Importance sampling (AIS) or Sequential Monte Carlo (SMC).

-For an $N \times N$ grid of spins, $\textbf{y} = (y_1, \dots y_{N^2})$, $y\in \{+1,-1\}$, the Ising model has likelihood
+For an $N \times N$ grid of spins, $\mathbf{y} = (y_1, \dots,y_{N^2})$, $y\in\{+1,-1\}$, the Ising model has likelihood

 where $i$ and $j$ index the rows and column of the lattice and the notation $i \sim j$ denotes summation over nearest neighbours.
-Periodic boundary conditions are used in all subsequent calculation and computation.
-The parameters $\alpha$ and $\beta$ indicate the strength of the external field and the interactions between neighbours respectively.
+Periodic boundary conditions are used in all subsequent computation.
+The parameters $\alpha$ and $\beta$ indicate the strength of the external field and the interactions between neighbours, respectively.
 The normalising constant,

 requires summation over all $2^{N^2}$ possible configurations of the model, which is computationally infeasible even for moderately sized lattices.
-This is, in fact, a naive bound as the transfer matrix method (see for example \cite{mackay2003information}) which has complexity $N 2^{N}$ can also be used to compute the partition function.
+This is, in fact, a naive bound as the transfer matrix method (see, e.g., \cite{mackay2003information}), which has complexity $N 2^{N}$ that can also be used to compute the partition function.